Rob & Noa's

 Rob Knopper is a percussionist.
 And over the course of 40-some auditions, developed an audition prep formula that culminated in his winning a position with the Met Opera Orchestra in 2011.

-Rob’s formula has three phases too, and complements Galamian’s ideas quite nicely.
+Rob’s formula has three phases too, and nicely complements Galamian’s ideas.
 So we put together a 12-point audition cheat sheet, with key practice hacks to implement at each stage of preparation.
 We think you’ll find it to be a handy tool in planning out your audition prep timeline.